 sang. ah. sound.

-It felt, well... you have to be there.
+It felt, well... you have to have been there.
 But it

 was ... well. it was... (damn. still doesn't work).